ideanewrochelle/website/README.md

-## Welcome I.D.E.A.
-New Rochelle, the Interactive Digital Environments Alliance of New Rochelle, NY
+## Welcome to I.D.E.A.- the Interactive Digital Environments Alliance of New Rochelle, NY

 ### Core Values: